apache/trafficcontrol/docs/source/api/v4/multiple_servers_capabilities.rst

 ``POST``
 ========
-Associates a list of :term:`Server Capability` to a server.
-The API call replaces all the server capabilities assigned to a server with the ones specified in the serverCapabilities field.
+Inserts a list of :term:`Server Capability` associated to a server and vice versa i.e insert a list of :term:`Server` associated to a server capability.
-And also Associates a list of :term:`Servers` to a server capability.
-The API call replaces all the servers assigned to a server capability with the ones specified in the servers field.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"